 Hula Daddy Kona Coffee Farm

 A one-hour tour of the plantation and roasting room is available on Tuesdays, Wednesdays, and Thursdays.
-These tours are currently scheduled between the hours of 10 and 1.
+These tours are currently scheduled between 10 and 1.
 The tours are free to everyone.

-The owners, and workers, of this coffee farm, believe the berries on the coffee plants should only be harvested at peak ripeness.
+The owners and employees of this coffee farm believe the berries on the coffee plants should only be harvested at peak ripeness.
 Depending on the timing of your visit, you may see more berries on the plants.
-The reason for this is they are not completely ripe yet.
+The reason for this is that they are not completely ripe yet.
 This is quite different from some coffee companies that pick all the berries at once.

 Buddha’s Cup Sanctuary